CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise01-dev.md

 1. Once Cloud Shell starts working, navigate to **Incidents** under **Incidents & alerts** in the **Microsoft Defender** portal.
 You will notice an incident named **New CloudShell user**.

-    > **Note:** It may take up to 12 hours for the incident to be triggered, as there can be a delay before it appears.
+    > **Note:** It may take up to 12 hours for the incident to be triggered and appear in the Microsoft Defender portal.
+You do not need to wait please proceed to the next steps.

     ![Picture](./images1/2121.png)